top of page

 Let's Talk About Consent

-Consent is not a single conversation.
-It is not a single age.
+Consent is not a single conversation reserved for children of a certain age.
 It is not something you cover once and check off.
-It is a habit you build into the everyday architecture of your house, the way you build a habit around washing hands or buckling seatbelts.
+It is a habit you build into the everyday architecture of your house.
+This conversation should be as natural as the habit of washing hands or buckling your seat belt.

-And the most important thing I want my kids to understand, earlier than I think they need to hear it, is this: consent to participate is not consent to be harmed.
+The most important thing I want my kids to understand, earlier than I think they need to hear it, is this: consent to participate is not consent to be harmed.
+No one deserves to be harmed as a result of consenting to participate to the ordinary activities of childhood.

 A “yes” is a door.
 It is not a permission slip for everything on the other side of it.